Victims identified in deadly Amqui, Que. truck crash; Suspect likely to face first-degree murder charges

 Investigators with expertise analyzing crashes are on the scene to determine how fast the driver was going and how long he was on Highway 132 before the vehicle struck the pedestrians.

-On Monday afternoon, 38-year-old Steeve Gagnon was arrested and is likely to face first-degree murder charges, said Doiron.
+On Monday afternoon, 38-year-old Steeve Gagnon from Amqui, was arrested.
+He is likely to face first-degree murder charges, said Doiron.
 He is expected to appear in court Tuesday.

 Dorion said it appears to be a premeditated act and the suspect was not known to police.
 He added the driver admitted to the crime and turned himself in to a local police station.